IMdmp/ConverterProject/README.md

 # ConverterProject

-### Note: API provided in technical exam is not working anymore. it has been changed to apilayer.
+### Note: API provided is not working anymore. it has been changed to apilayer.
 ref: https://github.com/exchangeratesapi/exchangeratesapi/issues/117

 new api layer documentation: https://apilayer.com/marketplace/exchangerates_data-api